kayn0111034/makeUC-2021/README.md

 # makeUC-2021
-Our project is EduHelp
+Our project is called EduHelp.
-The project is a organizational website with a virtual assistant.
+EduHelp is a Python app that allows teachers to take attendance and write comments about how students are doing in class.

 ## Tools & Languages
 - Python